matweldon/astro-blog/src/content/blog/week3.md

 # Variable names added by me
 ```

-A neural network gradient graph is not, in general, a tree -- as is intuitive when we think of vast, densely-connected networks.
+A neural network gradient graph is not, in general, a tree -- which is intuitive when we think of vast, densely-connected networks.
 So printing it like this can mislead us if we don't know better.
+But... this gives us some insight into the final piece of the puzzle -- the need for `.zero_grad()`!

-But hang on...
-I can feel one final piece of the puzzle falling into place.
-The back-propagation algorithm also traverses the graph in a very similar way -- it too sees something that looks like a tree.
-What happens when the back-propagation algorithm visits the same parameter leaf node twice on different branches?
-The algorithm can't see the whole graph -- it doesn't know it already visited that node -- so how does it avoid getting the wrong answer?
+The back-propagation algorithm also traverses the graph in a very similar way to our python function -- it too sees something that looks like a tree.
+What happens when the algorithm visits the same parameter leaf node twice on different branches?
+It can't see the whole graph -- it doesn't know it already visited that node -- so how does it avoid getting the wrong answer?
 It just adds the gradient to whatever it finds there!
 That finally explains why gradients accumulate by default, and have to be explicitly zeroed after each iteration!

 For example, the gradient of `h` with respect to parameter `a` is the sum of its gradient via both branches.
 It looks like this: